kgupta01/BridgeLabz_2115000532/README.md

 DATE:-21-02-25
 TOPICS COVERED:-
 *learned about regex(api- pattern and matcher) and junit framework(its annotations, writing test cases, structure of test class) and assertions.

+DATE:-22-02-25
+TOPICS COVERED:-
+*learned about annotations(built-in, custom, processing tools) and reflection and its usage.